Balraj4347/MyKicks/README.md

 ## About

-An end-to-end sneaker e-commerece website made using MERN stack.
-The website provides the user with a flawless user experience and a amazing yet minimalist user interface.
+An end-to-end sneaker E-commerce website made using MERN stack.
+The website provides the user with a flawless user experience and an amazing yet minimalist user interface.
 User can browse through a lot of sneakers, add to cart the ones they like.
 They can also search for a product they know or take help of filters to narrow down the options.
 The liked items can be placed inside the cart and quantity can be decided there.
-After providing the necessary billing details and successfull payment.
+After providing the necessary billing details and successful payment.
 Users can track their orders in the my orders section.
 The Website still have improvements and updates lined up...So watch out .

 [heroku link](https://mykicks.herokuapp.com/) 🚀